scribd/scribd.github.io/_posts/2021-05-19-kafka-delta-ingest.md

 kafka-delta-ingest.

-Kafka Delta Ingest has a bridge future ahead and I hope you'll join us!
+Kafka Delta Ingest has a bright future ahead and I hope you'll join us!